BradoBrain/CombineLearning/README.md

 - <details>
   <summary>Subscribers</summary>

   - .assign(to:) - simple subscriber to write value from operators to property.
+It gets value and directly assigns it to a @Publisher property.
+It works with pulished property.

   - .store(in:) - uses instead assign(to:) when we need to add cancel() funcrion to more than one property (multiCancellable pipline).